January 2020 Yojana:- Download PDF Here

 - The 10 Year Rural Sanitation Strategy (2019-29) aims to achieve the vision of ODF-Plus, which focuses on sustaining behaviour change achieved under SBM-G, universal usage of sanitation facilities, the inclusion of new households, as well as effective solid and liquid waste disposal.

 - The type of toilets constructed in the entire sanitation programming in India is mainly of three categories: single leach pit, twin leach pit, and septic tanks.

-- As per the Indian standard code for installation of septic tank, the unsatisfactory design, construction, and maintenance of septic tanks constitute health hazard.
+- As per the Indian standard code for installation of the septic tank, the unsatisfactory design, construction, and maintenance of septic tanks constitute a health hazard.